dlaurie/lua-notes/lpeg-brief.md

 -   I promise not to re-work these notes to elegance when I know the material well.
 I will add stuff and correct errors, though.
 Thanks to members of the Lua list for helping me here, particularly Pierre-Yves Gérardy (alias Pygy).

--   They are mainly for my own use, especially when I need the information ater not having worked with it for a long time.
+-   They are mainly for my own use, especially when I need the information after not having worked with it for a long time.
 If anyone else finds them helpful, it is a bonus.

 -   They are not intended to be comprehensive, only to flatten the learning curve until the reader knows enough not to be daunted by the official documentation.